On the Convergence Rate of Variants of the Conjugate Gradient Algorithm in Finite Precision Arithmetic: Appendix: Software

 We will say that a Ritz vector $y_i$ corresponding to a well-separated Ritz value is {\em converged} if $\beta_J | S_{J, i} | \leq \verb+(conv_tol)+ \| A \|$, where, initially, \verb+conv_tol+ is taken to be the square root of the machine precision; otherwise, it is {\em unconverged}.
 We will say that a cluster vector $y^C$ is {\em converged} if $\beta_J w_C \leq \verb+(conv_tol)+ \| A \|$ and {\em unconverged} otherwise.
 Let $\hat{Y}_{m}$ have $m$ columns consisting of the unconverged Ritz vectors and the unconverged cluster vectors.

-Assuming that $\epsilon_1$ and $\epsilon_2$ are on the order of machine precision, it is argued in \cite{Greenbaum89} that the columns of $\hat{Y}_{m}$ should be almost orthonormal, $q_{J+1}$ should be almost orthogonal to the columns of $\hat{Y}_{m}$, and $q_J$ should be almost equal to a linear combination of these columns.
+Assuming that $\epsilon_1$ and $\epsilon_2$ in (\ref{eps12}) are on the order of machine precision, it is argued in \cite{Greenbaum89} that the columns of $\hat{Y}_{m}$ should be almost orthonormal, $q_{J+1}$ should be almost orthogonal to the columns of $\hat{Y}_{m}$, and $q_J$ should be almost equal to a linear combination of these columns.
 Since not all CG variants maintain $\epsilon_1$ and $\epsilon_2$ at the level of machine precision, information is printed out to show how closely these properties are satisfied, and the user is given an opportunity to adjust \verb+cluster_width+ and \verb+conv_tol+ to better satisfy these properties.
-For the GVCG computation, we achieved the best results by choosing \verb+cluster_width+ and \verb+conv_tol+ to be $1.0e-4$.
+For HSCG applied to the bcsstk03 problem, we achieved the best results by taking \verb+cluster_width+ and \verb+conv_tol+ to be $1.0e-9$, while we left them at the square root of the machine precision for CGCG, and we set them to $1.0e-6$ for GVCG.

 Once the columns of $\hat{Y}_{m}$ are determined, the rest of the code is straightforward.
 The next Lanczos vector $q_{J+1}$ is modified (slightly) to be {\em exactly} (that is, to \verb+ndigits+ precision) orthogonal to the columns of $\hat{Y}_{m}$.
 Successive vectors satisfy the usual 3-term Lanczos recurrence, with the coefficients being used to extend $T_J$, but the recurrence is perturbed to make the new vectors exactly orthogonal to each other and to the columns of $\hat{Y}_{m}$.
-This means that the algorithm will terminate with $q_{J+n-m}$ equal to $0$ and with a matrix \verb+T_vpa+ of size $J+n-m$ whose eigenvalues should all be close to eigenvalues of $A$.
+This means that the algorithm will terminate with $q_{J+n-m}$ equal to $0$ and with a matrix \verb+T_vpa+ of size $J+n-m$ whose eigenvalues should all be close to eigenvalues of $A$ (assuming, again, that $\epsilon_1$ and $\epsilon_2$ are sufficiently small).